 The Fourth of July is the most American of holidays.
 Yes, it honors the signing of the Declaration of Independence.
 But it’s also about eating hot dogs, drinking beer, and watching some sweet firework displays.
 Check out these events to have the perfect 2019 Fourth of July in Arizona!

 Tempe Town Lake is the site of the Valley’s most popular, and impressive, Fourth of July fireworks shows.
-The 66th Annual Fireworks Spectacular, hosted by Kiwanis Club, will be launched over Tempe Town Lake for a dazzling display over water.
+The Annual Fireworks Spectacular, hosted by Kiwanis Club of Tempe, will be launched over Tempe Town Lake for a dazzling display over water.
 The festival includes live music, a family fun tent, and a special VIP Garden with dinner and drink tickets.
-Macayo’s Depot Cantina and Pepsi will be providing food and beverages for the evening of fun.
-Gates open at 5 p.m. and the fireworks display goes from 9:15-9:50 p.m.
+A lineup of sponsors such as Dave & Buster’s and Pepsi , will be providing food and beverages for the evening of fun.
+Gates open at 5 p.m. and the fireworks display starts at 9:15 p.m.

 If you’re looking for an escape from the big city, look no further than Prescott this Fourth of July.
 Prescott is known for its small-town charm and casual atmosphere.
-Their Fourth of July celebration kicks off every year at noon in the centrally located Pioneer Square.
+Their Fourth of July celebration kicks off every year at noon in the centrally located Pioneer Park.
 From there, a day filled with food, music and games kicks off.
 The free event also features the largest fireworks display in Yavapai County.
 Visitors are encouraged to bring blankets, chairs, and money for food vendors.
 The celebration lasts until 10 p.m.